ShawnDiego15/AlienInvasion/README.md

 - Being able to pilot the ship using the left and right arrow keys.
 - Fire bullets using the space key.
 - Aliens to visualize on the screen, however they will be stationary and will not react to bullets reaching them.
+- Bullets erase the alien.
+- If all aliens are erased, a new fleet is created.
+- If an alien hits the ship or the bottom of the screen, a ship is lost.
+- If 3 ships are lost, the game 'ends' by coming to a halt.